 Welcome to CLARREO Pathfinder

-Advancing Climate Science Through Unprecedented Accuracy
+Advancing Earth Science Through Unprecedented Accuracy

-Earth’s climate is complex and dynamic.
+Earth is complex and dynamic.

-CPF will take high accuracy measurements of reflected sunlight needed to help us better understand Earth’s climate system.
+CPF will take high accuracy measurements of reflected sunlight needed to help us better understand Earth’s system.

 CPF will measure reflected sunlight better than current Earth-viewing sensors.